-“Sweet” at the Aiea Public LibraryPosted on Oct 31, 2016 in Art in Public Places, Art in Public Places Collection, Blog Post, Commissioned Works of Art, Email Newsletter
+“Sweet” at the Aiea Public LibraryPosted on Oct 31, 2016 in Art in Public Places Collection, Art in Public Places Program, Blog Post, Commissioned Works of Art, Email Newsletter

 Sweet, a stainless steel sculpture by Wayne Zebzda, was dedicated at Aiea Public Library on September 29, 2016.
 Attendees at the dedication ceremony included First Lady, Dawn Amano-Ige, Representative Sam Kong, State Librarian Stacey Aldrich, and artist Wayne Zebzda and family.
 The ceremony included a koto performance by Darin Miyashiro and speeches by Matthew Brown, District Administrator, West Oahu and Hawaii; Stacey A. Aldrich, State Librarian, Hawaii State Public Library System; Bonnie Arakawa, Art Advisory Committee Member; Jonathan Johnson, Executive Director, Hawaii State Foundation on Culture and the Arts, Wayne Zebzda, the artist, and Tina Takamoto, Branch Manager, Aiea Public Library, and Chair, Art Advisory Committee.
 The blessing was performed by Reverend Shawn Yagi and joined by members of the Art Advisory Committee.